Programme *

 Meet & exchange with speakers and fellow attendees

-Opening word by the organisers:
+Opening Words by the Organizer

 Maria Beyer-Fistrich